dougeby/IntuneDocs/InTuneDocs/DeployUse/mobile-device-security-policy-settings-in-microsoft-intune.md

 -   For encryption to work, the device must meet the Microsoft [InstantGo](http://blogs.windows.com/bloggingwindows/2014/06/19/instantgo-a-better-way-to-sleep/) hardware certification requirements.

--   When you enforce encryption on a device, the recovery key is only accessible from the user's Microsoft account, which accessed from their OneDrive account.
+-   When you enforce encryption on a device, the recovery key is only accessible from the user's Microsoft account, which is accessed from their OneDrive account.
 You cannot recover this key on behalf of a user.

 ## Malware settings